MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-overview.md

 ### User mode only

-TTD currently supports only user mode operation, so tracing kernel mode process is not possible.
+TTD currently supports only user mode operation, so tracing a kernel mode process is not possible.

 ### Read only playback